EMBL-EBI-TSI/cpa-network/README.md

 #TSI Cloud Portal - network deployment
 Deploy a private network in the Cloud

+## Required variables for OpenStack

+`network_name` An arbitrary name that will be assigned to your network, it has to be unique in your Google Cloud Project

 ## Required variables for Google Cloud Platform

-`project` The ID of the Google Cloud project
+`project` The ID of the Google Cloud Project
-`network_name` An arbitrary name that will be assigned to your network, it has to be unique in your Google Cloud project
+`network_name` An arbitrary name that will be assigned to your network, it has to be unique in your Google Cloud Project
 `region` The Google region where the network should be created

 You can obtain a list of all the available region using the `gcloud` CLI with: